DTT2411/CI-Portfolio-Project-1/README.md

 ### 2. As a local business owner, I would like to be able to quickly identify the contact details and information about the ski school so I can include this in recommendations to my own customers.
 (Must Have)

 **Acceptance Criteria:**
-- The site has a dedicated section for contact details, address and opening hours.
+- The site has a dedicated section for contact details, address and opening hours
-- This section is visible and accessible from anywhere on the website.
+- This section is visible and accessible from anywhere on the website

 **Tasks:**
 - Develop a section for contact details, address and opening hours
-- Ensure this section is visible on all pages, adhering to common design standards.
+- Ensure this section is visible on all pages, adhering to common design standards

 ### 3. As a potential booker, I want to see good quality images and descriptions about what is on offer so I can determine whether this is the school I want to commit to.
 (Must Have)

 **Acceptance Criteria**
-- Homepage features a hero image relevant to ski holidays/instructio
+- Homepage features a hero image relevant to ski holidays/instruction
 - Engaging descriptions of all lessons and clinics are displayed clearly and concisely
 - The pages are uncluttered and attractive